Zoi Nasi

-Club
+Club career

 Volos

-After spending half a season in the Greek C Division with Pierides Mouses, Nasi joined A Division club Volos 2004.
+After spending half a season in the Gamma Ethniki with Pierides Mouses, Nasi joined Greek A Division club Volos 2004.
 In her first and only season, they got relegated to the second division.

 AEL

 The following season, she signed for newly promoted club AEL in the Greek B Division.
 She helped them win their second promotion in a row as they finished at the top of the first group.
 In the club's first appearance in the top division, they finished 4th in 2017 and 5th in 2018.

 PAOK

 In the summer of 2018, Nasi joined A Division champions PAOK.
 In her first season, she made 9 appearances as her team went on to win the league undefeated.
-In the 2019/20 season, she only made 5 appearances before she picked up an ACL injury during training on 12 December 2019, missing the rest of the season.
+In the 2019–20 season, she only made 5 appearances before she picked up an ACL injury during training on 12 December 2019, missing the rest of the season.
 PAOK had a back-to-back perfect season.
-In 2020/21, most of the matches were cancelled due to the COVID-19 pandemic.
+In the 2020–21 season, most of the matches were cancelled due to the COVID-19 pandemic.
 Nasi only played in 4 out of 11 games as PAOK did not lose a single game.